zonemaster/zonemaster/docs/specifications/Address-TP/addr02.md

-## ADDR02: Reverse DNS entry exists for nameserver IP address
+## ADDR02: Reverse DNS entry exists for name server IP address

 ### Test case identifier
-**ADDR02** Reverse DNS entry should exist for nameserver IP address
+**ADDR02** Reverse DNS entry should exist for name server IP address

 ### Objective

 Some anti-spam techniques use reverse DNS lookup to allow incoming traffic.
-In order to prevent name servers to be blocked or black listed, DNS administrators should publish PTR records associated to name servers' addresses.
+In order to prevent name servers to be blocked or blacklisted, DNS administrators should publish PTR records associated to name servers' addresses.